-The verification revealed a subtle bug in the original version, where the algorithm would not terminate if presented with an array containing the same single value many times.
-This flaw was subsequently fixed.
+The verification revealed a subtle bug in the original version, where the algorithm would not terminate if presented with an array containing the same single value many times.2 This flaw was subsequently fixed.
 Moreover, the formal verification revealed that the code could be simplified at one point.

 This case study demonstrates that competitive code hand-optimised for the application on modern processors can be deductively verified within a reasonable time frame.
 It resulted from a fruitful collaboration of experts in program verification and experts in algorithm engineering.
-More details on technical topics of the implementation, specification and verification can be found in the master's thesis of one of the authors [40].
+An extended version of this paper [3] is available containing more in-depth information about the specification and verification.

-&lt;sup>1 at the github repository https://github.com/KeYProject/ips4o-verify
+1 at the github repository https://github.com/KeYProject/ips4o-verify

-$^2$ The bug was latently present in the original C++-code also.
+2 The bug was latently present in the original C++-code also.
 However, it cannot occur when the default parameter values are used in C++.